 - Chairperson (a faculty member of the Graduate Program Committee.
-Ensures that the conduct of the examination is fair and that the questions posed to the candidate are appropriate) - Internal/External Examiner (a faculty member whose primary appointment is outside of Pathology and Molecular Medicine but within the Faculty of Health Sciences) - 2 Internal Examiners (Departmental faculty members, with preference being given to those with a prime appointment is in Pathology and Molecular Medicine)
+Ensures that the conduct of the examination is fair and that the questions posed to the candidate are appropriate) - One External Examiner (a faculty member whose primary appointment is outside of Pathology and Molecular Medicine but within the Faculty of Health Sciences) - The supervisory commitee

-The three examiners will be chosen, if possible, from a list of examiners provided by the student/supervisor.
+The external examiner will be chosen, if possible, from a list of examiners provided by the student/supervisor.